AdaCore/training_material/courses/fundamentals_of_ada/080_expressions.rst

    A : Array2_T;

 The above describes an array A whose elements are arrays of three elements.
-Which expression would I use to determine if at least one of A's elements are sorted?
+Which expression would one use to determine if at least one of A's elements are sorted?

 A.
   | (for some Element of A =>